Keith Jackson (media executive): 2SER-FM

 Despite UNESCO offering him another posting, Jackson decided to return to Australia with his family and in March 1979 was appointed to establish and manage 2SER-FM Sydney, an educational and community station for which the licence was held by the NSW Institute of Technology (now University of Technology, Sydney) and Macquarie University.
 The station commenced broadcasting on 1 October 1979, within a few months opening a second studio at Macquarie University.
 Jackson established an accompanying magazine, Listening Post, whose 138 issues (October 1979-February 1998) are now held by the National Library of Australia.
 Academic Liz Giuffre has written “the magazine soon gained a dedicated following of those who wanted to get a grassroots, but also truly independent, view of the Australian media landscape."

-The six months it took to get the station and magazine operational was a period of intense activity as studios were constructed, programs developed, volunteer broadcasters trained, community and academic user groups identified, the station marketed and the magazine planned.
+The six months it took to get the station and magazine operational was a period of intense activity as studios were constructed, programs developed, volunteer broadcasters trained, community and academic user groups identified, the station promoted and the magazine planned.
 On 1 October the deadline was met.
 “We all realised what a significant moment this was,” Jackson said.
 He now had three major challenges: 2SER-FM had to remain faithful to its educational licence while building an audience; it had to provide the community with access to the airwaves; and it had to generate sufficient funding to underpin its operations.
-Believing it would be inconsistent with the format of the station, he eschewed sponsorship which had worked well for 2ARM-FM in Armidale, instead employing a ‘user pays scheme’ where community groups that could afford to do so, paid for access; if they could not, it was provided without cost.
+Believing it would be inconsistent with the program format of the station, he eschewed the sponsorship which had worked well for 2ARM-FM in Armidale, instead employing a ‘user pays scheme’ where community groups that could afford to do so, paid for access; if they could not, it was provided without cost.

-The station’s acceptance of the widest spectrum of views proved controversial, and balancing educational and access programming was challenging, but it flourished.
+The station’s acceptance of the widest spectrum of views proved controversial, and balancing educational with access programming was challenging, but 2SER-FM flourished.
 Jackson “is affectionately known to his underlings as ‘the champion of pluralism’,” wrote John Handscombe in the Sydney Morning Herald.
 “The reference is to his formula of encouraging community access to, and participation in, public radio.
 It is affectionate because his formula is an intrinsic factor in the station's success, measured in a core audience of 65,000.”

 International Training Institute (ITI)

 In early 1983, after four years at 2SER-FM, Jackson took a lecturing position at the International Training Institute (ITI), the former ASOPA where he had studied to become a teacher 20 years earlier.
-At ITI he taught mass communication and related subjects to managers from developing countries in the Pacific (including Papua New Guinea), the Caribbean, Asia and Africa.
+At ITI he taught mass communication and related subjects to managers from developing countries in the Pacific Islands, the Caribbean, Asia and Africa.
 In 1984 he was appointed Deputy Principal and later the same year Acting Principal.
 While at ITI he produced a range of publications including its first Annual Report, promoted its training credentials and encouraged greater interaction with other institutions.